acarter881/macro_and_cal_tracker/README.md

 npm run build && tauri build
 ```

+## Release Workflow

+The repository includes a GitHub Actions workflow (`.github/workflows/release.yml`) that builds installers for Windows, macOS, and Linux.
+Pushing a tag beginning with `v` or manually running the workflow triggers `tauri build` on each platform and uploads the generated bundles as workflow artifacts.

 ## Environment Variables

 Copy the example files and adjust the values for your setup: